Malik526/Malik526.github.io/project5.md

 The UI design consit of 4 webpages that makes up this web app.
 The 4 webv pages are "Home", "Help", "Login", "Sign Up", and "Contact Us".
 Each wweb page has a header and a footer that features links for navigation to each web page on the site.
 When the user loadds the website they are greeted on the home page and confrontedd with a call to action button that says "Sign up now!" indicating for the user to sign up on the site.

 ![screenshot](images/home_page_sampleApp.png)
 Fig 1.
-The launch screen
+The Home Page

 [Back to Portfolio](./index.md)